With a subjective term like "clean", anything goes.

 Fragrance is commonly listed as one of the top ten ingredients to avoid in clean cosmetics.
-Dubbed the next secondhand smoke, fragrance, in short, is being ostracized – and for good reason.
+Dubbed the next secondhand smoke, fragrance, in short, is being ostracized – and unfortunately, it is for good reason.
 With consumers moving away from products containing fragrance, chemists contrive clever cover-ups including deceitful marketing, isolating essential oil compounds, and only removing known hormone-disrupting irritants like phthalates from formulas – this is, until another spotlighted irritant makes its long-overdue debut.

 In the context of an ingredient, fragrance is composed of thousands of chemical compounds that fall under the banner of trade secrets.
 Law protects full disclosure of the ingredient list.
 Consequently, zeroing in on a particular chemical in fragrance that may be causing adverse reactions including headaches, infertility, and attention deficit disorders is challenging.